ezhong0/bugtracker/README.md

 #### Update:
 Live server established
 https://bugtracker20220124002955.azurewebsites.net/
+mySQL server not connected, but login etc. is fully functional on local

 It's mostly done, two things have to be done:
 App is missing some functionality, displaying various tables and charts